 The Currency Club however, provides a transparent option when sending money abroad.
-We provide the interbank exchange rate at the point of making the transaction and show the transparent fee separately.
+We provide our online users with access to the interbank exchange rate at the point of making the transaction and therefore you can transparently see where the interbank market is compared to the rate of exchange you are achieving before you confirm.
 You can refer directly to the currency converter on our home page for more information.

 This will come down to what your preference is, specialist currency firms exist for one reason, they quote better rates than the banks when it comes to sending money internationally, BUT!
 I mention quote for a reason!